 Relevant, dynamic, rigorous

 Our middle schoolers use the downtown Tacoma Main Library as well as their laptop computers to access information resources.
-Students use the Tacoma Center Y for formal physical education activities.
-Their art teacher is a working Tacoma artist and art experiences include museum visits, but also hands-on experiences such as creating their own piece at a local glass artist's studio.
+Their art teacher is a working Tacoma artist and art experiences include museum visits.

 Three year rotation – three overarching concepts

 A student who makes the complete journey through Seabury middle school – sixth, seventh and eighth grade – has the opportunity to experience the rich curriculum contained within these three concepts, and three major trips.

 Year One – Concept: Home

 Year Two – Concept: The Wider World